replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 ```

 To change the load balancer of an existing HA cluster, re-run the install script with the new load balancer address.
-This requires that the [ekco add-on](/docs/add-ons/ekco) is enabled with version 0.6.0+.
+This requires that the [EKCO add-on](/docs/add-ons/ekco) is enabled with version 0.6.0+.

 ```bash
 curl https://kurl.sh/latest | sudo bash -s ha load-balancer-address=k8slb.somebigbank.com:6443